SaraBaradaran/C-Compiler/README.md

 ```

 ### Step 3: Compile Your C Program Using My Compiler
-Finally, you can compile your C program using below command:
+Finally, you can compile your C program using the below command:

 ```
 ./compiler input.c output.asm